smartergiving/irs-990-fetch/README.md

 ## The Scripts

- 1. `indexes.js` - fetches index listings relating to IRS Form 990-PF filings for the specified tax year and inserts into MongoDB
+ 1. `indexes.js` - Fetches index listings relating to IRS Form 990-PF filings for the specified tax year and inserts into MongoDB
- 2. `filings.js` - fetches all IRS Form 990-PF filings for the specified tax year and inserts into MongoDB
+ 2. `filings.js` - Fetches all IRS Form 990-PF filings for the specified tax year and inserts into MongoDB
- 3. `fetch.js` - similar to filings.js, but inserts index data as well
- 3. `custom.js` - combines data from IRS indexes and respective tax filings to create a custom index.
+ 3. `custom.js` - Combines data from IRS indexes and respective tax filings to create a custom index.

 ## Scripts Used by [Grantmakers.io](https://www.grantmakers.io/)